5 ways to support your gut after antibiotics.

 You can also support the growth of beneficial bacteria with prebiotic dietary fibre - a type of non-digestible fibre found in certain plant foods that promotes the growth of beneficial bacteria in the gut by providing the nutrients they need to thrive.

-Excellent sources include: onions, garlic, leeks, asparagus, green bananas (plantains), apples, cocoa, flax seeds, cooked potatoes, chicory root and jerusalem artichokes.
+Excellent sources include onions, garlic, leeks, asparagus, green bananas (plantains), apples, cocoa, flax seeds, cooked potatoes, chicory root and jerusalem artichokes.
+You can also buy prebiotic powders to add to drinks and meals such as partially hydrolysed guar gum powder (PHGG).

 High sugar intake can promote the growth of harmful bacteria in the gut.
 Limiting sugar intake especially creates a less favourable environment for that bacteria to thrive by reducing the availability of easy, quick fuel that those strains thrive on.